Which Of The Statements Accurately Describes Elements

 • Periods: Rows in the periodic table represent elements with the same number of electron shells.
 As you move across a period, the number of protons and electrons increases, leading to changes in properties.

 • Groups: Columns in the periodic table represent elements with the same number of valence electrons.
 Elements in the same group tend to exhibit similar chemical reactivity due to this shared electron configuration.
-For instance, Group 1 (alkali metals) are highly reactive, while Group 18 (noble gases) are extremely unreactive.
+Take this case: Group 1 (alkali metals) are highly reactive, while Group 18 (noble gases) are extremely unreactive.

 Understanding Atomic Structure and its Relation to Element Properties